superman66/logseq-plugin-url-md/readme.md

 [![Releases](https://github.com/superman66/logseq-plugin-url-md/actions/workflows/main.yml/badge.svg)](https://github.com/superman66/logseq-plugin-url-md/actions/workflows/main.yml)

+> this plugin is not recommended.
+See this discussion: logseq/marketplace#213

 # logseq-plugin-url-md

 > A Plugin that help you to Convert URL to Markdown links when you paste a url in logseq.